- 1 Wi-Fi Camera Features To Consider

 Camera Resolution And Viewing Angle

 The most apparent feature of a camera is the camera element itself.
 How wide is the cone of vision, what is the resolution, does it have different modes, is it suitable for outdoor use and so on.
-You’ll be wanting to grab cameras with the widest possible angle of vision, as that way more area can be covered with fewer devices, saving you some cash.
+You’ll want to grab cameras with the widest possible angle of vision.
+That way greater area can be covered with fewer devices, saving you some cash.

 With cameras, we can’t really talk about “range” since they detect all light entering the lens, no matter how far away the object that reflected it is.
 However, an analogy for range is resolution, since the higher the resolution, the clearer far-away objects are, allowing for easier identification if need be.
 Low-res cameras can be called “short-sighted”, and taping grandpa’s reading glasses to the thing won’t help.